 Along the cave trail, there are plaques imprinted with educational information to help you understand this formation and why it’s a unique and beautiful place in Maui.

-No need to bring a flashlight with you because the information desk will give you a headlamp or heavy-duty flashlight.
+There is no need to bring a flashlight with you because the information desk will give you a headlamp or heavy-duty flashlight.

 Using the light is vital because you can easily get hurt if you can’t see where you’re going.
 It’s a down and back walk, so you’ll also be navigating through people in the opposite direction..